felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Some people might cringe when seeing this.
 Are you one of those? :wink:

 Yet, those who know, know.
+For me, this opened Pandora's box.
 Now, you might be asking: What difference does it make to hold a book bent over backwards?